Sue Dibny: In other media

 Sue Dearbon appears in The Flash, portrayed by Natalie Dreyfuss.
 She is initially alluded to in the fifth season finale before Ralph Dibny works to find her in the sixth season.
 He eventually finds her in Central City, wherein she manipulates him into helping her seek revenge on the crime syndicate Black Hole for extorting her parents.
 Upon realizing this, Dibny convinces Dearbon to give up her vendetta, only for the latter to be framed by Eva McCulloch for the death of Black Hole's leader, Joseph Carver.
 In the seventh season, Dearbon and Dibny succeed in clearing her name before leaving to dismantle other Black Hole cells, though Dearbon would later return to help the Flash and his allies.

+Analysis

+In critical analyses of sexual violence in comics, Sue Dibny’s assault in Identity Crisis has been cited as an example of a “true victim” portrayal: she is blinded by Doctor Light, physically restrained, and resists while begging him to stop.
+Ralph Dibny’s recollection (“She told me she fought… I hope she fought”) introduces an element of doubt that echoes the real-world rape myth equating failure to resist with consent.
+Commentators note that the narrative still carries a blameful undertone by emphasizing that Sue was alone on the Satellite simply because she was bored and wanted to look at the stars—framing her as the unprotected woman out at an inappropriate time and implying partial responsibility.